oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-developing-modules.md

 **Symptoms**: JavaScript functionality (such as interactivity) doesn't work or fails to trigger in the module.

 **Solution**:
-- **Inspect Browser Console**: Open the browser’s developer console and check for JavaScript errors.
+- **Inspect Browser Console**: Open the browser's developer console and check for JavaScript errors.
 Missing files, syntax errors, or issues with dependencies could prevent the script from running.
-- **Check Script References**: Make sure JavaScript files are correctly linked in the module’s layout file.
+- **Check Script References**: Make sure JavaScript files are correctly linked in the module's layout file.
 Verify that the JavaScript files are loaded in the right order, as some modules may require specific libraries (e.g., jQuery or Bootstrap).
 - **Check for jQuery Conflicts**: If using jQuery, ensure no conflicts with other JavaScript libraries.
 For instance, ensure jQuery is loaded before any jQuery-dependent scripts.
 - **Debug JavaScript Code**: Use debugging tools to step through the JavaScript code and confirm if all functions are being executed as expected.